 In the 1970s, if you stood above 6’8″ tall, you’d either play forward or center.
 So you’d post up with your back to the basket for easy shots.
 At the same time, a coach would bench you if you dribbled too much or took long shots.

 Today, 6’8″ tall players can play all positions, and they demand the highest salaries.
 These players bring the ball up the court to distribute, and some even live on the 3-point line.
 The point is, engineers have the same level of versatility today.
 You can work as a scientist, do marketing, sales, and so much more.

 Do I think engineers are considered scientists?

-Now as we learned, engineering is a very broad profession.
-So some engineers fall under this ‘researcher’ label, as they focus on unknowns.
+On the other hand, engineering is a very broad profession.
+Naturally some engineers fall under this ‘researcher’ label, as they focus on unknowns.
 For example, engineers who do R&D work, driving technology forward.
-These engineers are full-blown real-world scientists to me.
+These engineers I label as full-blown real-world scientists.
 They’re no different than the Scottish physician Alexander Fleming.
 If you’re unfamiliar, Mr. Fleming invented penicillin!

-As another example, I consider many engineers who pursue a PhD in academia to be scientists.
-They do research to discover something new in their field of work.
+Similarly, I consider many engineers who pursue a PhD in academia to be scientists.
+They do research to discover new advancements in their field of work.

 Do I consider myself a scientist?